-Ridership Declines: A majority of our transit providers are reporting reduced ridership for January.

-FTA/ADOT Grant Application Reviews: SEAGO has submitted two grant applications for regional projects.
-Decisions on those applications were expected in January.
-Those decisions are not expected until March at the earliest.

-I will be glad to answer any questions you may have at the meeting.
+January. ity of our transit providers a are reporting reduced ridership for • • on those applications wer ubmitted two grant applications for re expected in January.
+Those I will be glad to answer any que estions you may have at the meeting.
+Action Requested: ☐ Action Requested Below

-☑ Information Only

-Action Requested Below